fangwei123456/spikingjelly/docs/source/activation_based_en/container.rst

         # q_seq is identical to p_seq, and also identical to y_seq and z_seq

-The common network layer is defined in :class:`spikingjelly.activation_based.layer` and is more recommended in :class:`spikingjelly.activation_based.layer`, \
+Most frequently-used ann modules have been defined in :class:`spikingjelly.activation_based.layer`.
+It is recommended to use modules in :class:`spikingjelly.activation_based.layer`, \
-rather than using :class:`SeqToANNContainer <spikingjelly.activation_based.layer.SeqToANNContainer>` manual packing, \
+rather than using a container to wrap the ann layers manually.
+Althouth the modules in :class:`spikingjelly.activation_based.layer` are implementd by using :class:`seq_to_ann_forward <spikingjelly.activation_based.functional.seq_to_ann_forward>` to \
-although the network layer in :class:`spikingjelly.activation_based.layer` is actually implemented by wrapping the 'forward' function with a wrapper. \The network layer in :class:`spikingjelly.activation_based.layer` has the advantages of:
+wrap forward function, the advantages of modules in :class:`spikingjelly.activation_based.layer` are:

-* Support single step and multi-step mode, and :class:`SeqToANNContainer<spikingjelly.activation_based.layer.SeqToANNContainer>` and :class:`MultiStepContainer <spikingjelly.activation_based.layer.MultiStepContainer>` packing layer, only supports the multi-step pattern
+* Both single-step and multi-step modes are supported.
+When using :class:`SeqToANNContainer<spikingjelly.activation_based.layer.SeqToANNContainer>` or :class:`MultiStepContainer <spikingjelly.activation_based.layer.MultiStepContainer>` to wrap modules, only the multi-step mode is supported.
-* The wrapper adds a layer to the ``keys()`` of ``state_dict``, making loading weights difficult
+* The wrapping of containers will add a prefix of ``keys()`` of ``state_dict``, which brings some troubles for loading weights.

-Such as
+For example:

 .. code-block:: python